-On the streets of Ciudad Guayana, for example, in the Bolívar State of
+On the streets of Ciudad Guayana, in the Bolívar State of

-being kidnapped for prostitution purposes, with very little able to be
+being kidnapped for prostitution purposes - evidently very little has been

 done for their safety or protection.
 It is also not uncommon for

-individuals to fall victim of human trafficking while en route to
+individuals to fall victim to human trafficking while en route to

 Brazil, given the lack of regulatory measures and safety of the journey.